wilfried01/TSM-CloudSys_k3s-labs/README.md

 ### Grafana

-Grafana is an analytics visualization platform which will be used to visualize the historical and forecasted data being processed.
+Grafana is an analytics visualization platform used to visualize the historical and forecasted data being processed.
 It connects to Redis and displays the RedisTimeSeries as a line graph, showing passed and future power consumption.

 ## Setup
 1. Clone this repository and create an account on [Docker Hub](https://hub.docker.com).